Integralist/integralist.co.uk/content/posts/statistics-basics.md

 You would then compare this standard devication to a standard deviation of another player's results to see which player ultimately performed better overall (i.e. if the standard deviation for player A was smaller than player B, then player A is a more consistent player).

+> [!NOTE]
-> Note: standard deviation has its own Greek symbol `σ` (referred to as the lowercase Sigma).
+> standard deviation has its own Greek symbol `σ` (referred to as the lowercase Sigma).
 Remember to calculate `σ` you start by calculating the variance, and then take the square root.

 Some other real-world examples would be a company that manufactures machine parts.
 For them, they want the standard deviation for their data to be small so they can be sure all the parts they build are the same size.
 Whereas if you were inspecting wages across a large organisation you would likely find that the standard deviation naturally becomes quite large.